 The German manufacturers named in the lawsuit include:

-Volkswagen and Daimler have also reportedly admitted they were involved in the conspiracy, but have agreed to work with the European Commission in exchange for leniency.
+Volkswagen and Daimler have also reportedly admitted they were involved in the conspiracy but have agreed to work with the European Commission in exchange for leniency.

+According to a report in Der Spiegel magazine, German automotive manufacturers engaged in years of conspiratorial behavior in an effort to increase the prices of German Luxury Vehicles.
 Der Spiegel launched its investigation following a 2016 raid that involved 50 employees of the authority, aided by local police and regional law-enforcement officers.

 The automakers are accused of violating federal and state antitrust laws, unfair competition laws, consumer protection laws, and unjust enrichment laws.
 The investigation revealed the automakers have been working together since the 1990s, sharing commercially sensitive information and participating in illegal agreements.
 It is likely discussions also involved the size of tanks for AdBlue fluid for diesel autos.

 AdBlue is added to diesel engines to neutralize the toxic and potentially fatal chemical they are known to emit.
 It’s only effective when used properly, which can increase production costs.
 To avoid this, car makers put AdBlue in gas tanks smaller than required, which resulted in increased pollution.
-Knowing they were averting regulators, they agreed to limit the size of their tanks and conspire to prevent their actions from being detected.
+Knowing they were averting regulators; they agreed to limit the size of their tanks and conspire to prevent their actions from being detected.

 The Der Spiegel report revealed that over the course of the last five years, the vehicle manufacturers met during at least 1000 meetings involving more than 200 employees to discuss the development of vehicles, emissions technology, suppliers and markets, and costs.
 The European Commission (EC) continues to investigate whether anti-competitive and illegal activities occurred.